ROCm/hipBLAS/docs/source/install.rst

 Build library dependencies + library
 ------------------------------------
-The root of this repository has a helper bash script `install.sh` to build and install hipBLAS on Ubuntu with a single command.
+The root of this repository has a helper bash script `install.sh` to build and install hipBLAS with a single command.
 It does take a lot of options and hard-codes configuration that can be specified through invoking cmake directly, but it's a great way to get started quickly and can serve as an example of how to build/install.
 A few commands in the script need sudo access so that it may prompt you for a password.

 Typical uses of install.sh to build (library dependencies + library) are